-Menu item Action New command Creates a new command and opens the properties.
+Menu item Action New command group Creates a new command and opens the properties.
+New auto/remote command Carries out an interlocking and opens the properties.
+New forced command Creates a new forced command and opens the properties.
 New set value input Creates a new set value input and opens the properties.
 New status input Creates a new status input and opens the properties.
 New replace Creates a new replace and opens the properties.
-New release Creates a new manual correction and opens the properties.
+New revision Creates a new revision and opens the properties.
 New manual correction Creates a new manual correction and opens the properties.
 New block Creates a new block and opens the properties.
+New release Creates a new manual correction and opens the properties.

 New lock Creates a new lock and opens the properties.
-New revision Creates a new revision and opens the properties.

 Paste Pastes the condition from the clipboard.
 Help Opens online help.